gulraiznoorbari/YouTube_Livestream_Chatbot/README.md

 1. Goto [Google Developers Console](https://console.developers.google.com/) and create a new project.

 2. Enable YouTube Data API v3
 3. Then from the Credentials tab, create a new OAuth Client ID and select the Web Application option.
+In the "Authorized redirect URIs" section, add the redirect URI you want to use.
+In the case of this project you will type "http://localhost:5500/" (you can use any port but I am specifically using 5500 as I have declared that as my auth uri in the auth.py script) and click Save.
 4. Create a `.env` file in your project directory and copy/paste the Client ID and Client Secret in the file.
 5. Then Copy & Paste the following commands in your terminal: